Your value as an SEO comes from your ability to demonstrate your results.

 Sounds easy enough, but here’s where it gets a little murky.

-You can’t measure your success based on rankings improvements alone (unless you want to cry yourself to sleep every night).
+(Unless you want to cry yourself to sleep every night.)

 Luckily, there are a ton of other ways you can tangibly measure your SEO performance.